Alvintol/Piggy-Financial/README.md

 ## Creating the DB

-Use the `psql -U vagrant` command to login to the PostgreSQL server with the username `vagrant` and the password `123`.
-This command `MUST` be run in a vagrant terminal, we are using the PostgreSQL installation provided in a vagrant environment.

 Copy the `.env.example` file to `.env` and fill in the necessary PostgreSQL configuration.
 The node-postgres library uses these environment variables by default.
 This should look like this below: